bhartl/NeurEvo/README.md

 [`mpi4py`](https://mpi4py.readthedocs.io/en/stable/)
 provides a Python interface to MPI or the _Message-Passing Interface_.
 It is useful for parallelizing Python scripts.
-Also be aware of multiprocessing, dask and Slurm job arrays.
+Also, be aware of multiprocessing, dask and Slurm job arrays.

 On the cluster, the `mpich` package could either be installed in a virtual environment via `conda`